GoogleChrome/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

       - text: Submission Requirements
         href: '#'
 ---

+## Regulated Goods and Services {: #regulated-goods }
+- Don't engage in or promote unlawful activities in your product, such as rape, illegal sex work, or the sale of prescription drugs without a prescription.
+We will remove content which promotes, glorifies, or encourages dangerous or illegal activity that may result in physical harm to those involved.

+- We don't allow content or services that facilitate online gambling, including but not limited to online casinos, sports betting, lotteries, or games of skill that offer prizes of cash or other value.

+- We do not allow the facilitation of the sale of regulated products or services.
+Regulated goods include pharmaceuticals, alcohol, tobacco, fireworks, weapons, gambling or health/medical devices.

+## Privacy Policies {: #privacy-policies }
+- If your Product handles any user data, then you must post an accurate and up to date privacy policy.

+- The privacy policy must, together with any in-product disclosures, comprehensively disclose:
+  - How your Product collects, uses, and shares user data
+  - All parties the user data will be shared with

+- You must make the policy accessible by providing a link in the designated Chrome Web Store Developer Dashboard field.

 <!-- <div class="aside aside--caution"><b>Important:</b> As of 06/12/2018, inline installation is deprecated.
 For more information, read our <a href="https://blog.chromium.org/2018/06/improving-extension-transparency-for.html">Chromium Blog post</a> and <a href="/extensions/inline_faq">Migration FAQ</a>.</div>